raphaabreu/SimpleConcepts.Extensions.Caching/README.md

 ## SimpleCache

-The `ISimpleCache` interface and concrete types combine the extensions mentioned here in a simplified, configurable and dependency injection friendly package and provide a strongly-typed cache that can have custom serialization and default expiration options for all entries.
+The `ISimpleCache` interface and the corresponding `SimpleCache` is a dependency injection friendly `IDistributedCache` wrapper that exposes simplified, configurable and strongly-typed methods that can have custom serialization and default expiration options for all entries.

 The interface comes in two versions: `ISimpleCache<TKey, TValue>` and `ISimpleCache<TValue>`.
 The first is the most common usage cenario where you want to lookup values by a given key, the second is specific for cases where you have only a single value to be stored.

-By default, it will:
+By default an `ISimpleCache<TKey, TValue>` will:
 * Serialize and deserialize `TValue` using `System.Text.Json`.
 * Serialize the `TKey` with `key.ToString()`.
 * Prefix all keys with `typeof(TValue).FullName + ":"`.